4d/docs/website/translated_docs/fr/ViewPro/method-list.md

 The `VP SET FIELD` command <!-- REF #_method_.VP SET FIELD.Summary -->assigns a 4D database virtual field to a designated cell range<!-- END REF -->.

-In *rangeObj*, pass a range of the cell(s) whose value you want to specify.
+Dans *rangeObj*, passez la plage de cellule(s) dont vous souhaitez indiquer la valeur.
 In *rangeObj*, pass a range of the cell(s) whose value you want to specify.

 The *field* parameter specifies a 4D database [virtual field](formulas.md#referencing-fields-using-the-virtual-structure) to be assigned to the *rangeObj*.
 The virtual structure name for *field* can be viewed in the formula bar.
 If any of the cells in *rangeObj* have existing content, it will be replaced by *field*.